Anou's Website is Changing! Is something not working as expected? Email us at [email protected]

 Add items to your cart to learn how to save money on shipping.

-Handmade and designed by Association Timouzounin
+Handmade by the Following Members of Association Timouzounin

 Zineb is a Tadula Zanfi native and was born in the late 1980’s.
 Zineb attended school until the sixth grade as it was not commonly encouraged to finish more years of school at the time of her youth.
 She learned how to weave from her relatives and now specializes in flatweave or hanbel rugs.
 She hopes that one day her association becomes well known and is able to improve the lives of the women within it.

 Fatima was born in a near by village and moved to Tadula Zanfi to marry her now husband.
 Her husband was married before and had nine children, but his wife unexpectedly passed away.
 As such Fatima embraced the children as her own.
 Many of her children are studying in school and doing well.
 Her husband is now retired.
 In her free time, Fatima attends the literacy courses put on by her association.
 She also contributes to the association due to her skills in weaving.

 Khadija Kutani is the president of the association.
 She hopes that through her work she will be able to improve the lives of the association’s members and raise the standards of her association's work so it can compete on national and international markets.
 Through the income the association creates, she hopes that she will be able to teach and educate a whole new generation of girls from her village.

 Aisha was born in 1982, in Teduit ZanFi.
 She is not married and dropped out of school after the fourth grade.
 Aisha learned the craft of weaving from her mother after she stopped attending school.
 Aisha has other skills in handicraft that she sells through this association.
 From this association, she has been able to earn a meaningful amount of income to assist her family.